NCAA Season 94

-NCAA Season 94 is the 2018–19 collegiate athletic year of the National Collegiate Athletic Association of the Philippines.
-It is hosted by University of Perpetual Help System DALTA.
+NCAA Season 94 was the 2018–19 collegiate athletic year of the National Collegiate Athletic Association (NCAA) of the Philippines.
+It was hosted by University of Perpetual Help System DALTA.

 Calendar

-Basketball will start the season, with the customary defending champion vs. host school opening game between San Beda and Perpetual being held at the Mall of Asia Arena on July 7.
+Basketball started the season, with the opening game between San Beda and Perpetual being held at the Mall of Asia Arena on July 7.

 Basketball

 The basketball tournaments for NCAA Season 94 began on July 7, 2018, at the Mall of Asia Arena to a crowd of 19,204.
-The referee pool from the Maharlika Pilipinas Basketball League will be used for officiating purposes.
+The referee pool from the Maharlika Pilipinas Basketball League was used for officiating purposes.